-DEPARTMENT OF ENVIRONMENTAL PROTECTION

-Bureau of Mining Programs

-DOCUMENT NUMBER: NEW NUMBER NEEDED TITLE: Implementation of Remining Regulations EFFECTIVE DATE: Upon publication as Final in PA Bulletin AUTHORITY: Subchapter F of 25 Pa.
+DEPARTMENT OF ENVIRONMENTAL PROTECTION Bureau of Mining Programs DOCUMENT NUMBER: NEW NUMBER NEEDED TITLE: Implementation of Remining Regulations EFFECTIVE DATE: Upon publication as Final in PA Bulletin AUTHORITY: Subchapter F of 25 Pa.
 Code Chapter 87 Subchapter G of 25 Pa.
 Code Chapter 88 Subchapter F of 25 Pa.
-Code Chapter 90 Coal Refuse Disposal Control Act (CRDCA) Surface Mining Conservation and Reclamation Act (SMCRA) POLICY: The regulations provide protection for surface coal mine operators to remine lands previously affected by mining activities that have pre-existing pollutional discharges.
+Code Chapter 90 Coal Refuse Disposal Control Act (CRDCA) Coal Refuse Disposal Collifor Act (CRDCA) Surface Mining Conservation and Reclamation Act (SMCRA) POLICY: The regulations provide protection for surface coal mine operators to remine lands previously affected by mining activities that have pre-existing pollutional discharges.
 For a permit to be issued, the proposed mining and reclamation activities must exhibit a significant potential to abate or reduce the pollutional load from the pre-existing discharges.
 The permittee is held to standards that verify the remining activity is not further degrading the surface and/or groundwater.

 PURPOSE: The purpose of this guidance is to identify and explain conditions that must be met to qualify for Subchapter F/G authorizations as well as the obligations of a mine operator during the mining activity under permit.
 This guidance will also address procedures to be followed to modify the permit to account for changes in groundwater flow patterns and/or new discharges and to qualify for bond release.
 This guidance also reflects the current Subchapter F/G regulations.

 APPLICABILITY: This remining policy shall apply to the permitting of pre-existing pollutional discharges which are hydrologically connected to the permit area and pollution abatement area.
 The policy shall not apply to pre-existing discharges which have the water quality characteristics of natural background conditions or to pollutional discharges that must be treated by an obligated party.
-DISCLAIMER: The policies and procedures outlined in this guidance document are intended to supplement existing requirements.
-Nothing in the policies or procedures will affect regulatory requirements.